 “Aha!
 I see, and who would that huta be?
 A spy, perhaps?
 Did you capture him?
 Is he the reason why you abandoned your sacred duty?”

-The reason for this was that he didn't trust anything or anyone in this strange world.
-If the foreign interface that was so freely rendering him aid were to suddenly disappear, he wanted to be able to survive on his own.
+Ethan did not know what huta meant, but he guessed it was not a nice word.
+This did not make him a happy guest, not in the least.
+Over the past few days, his AI had been slowly analysing the language, with the help of the foreign interface that was translating for him.
+This would help him understand the language on his own, eventually.
+The reason he wanted to speak the language himself was that he didn’t trust anything or anyone in this strange world.
+If the foreign interface that was so freely rendering aid to him were to suddenly disappear, he wanted to be able to survive on his own.

-What he didn’t know, but his AI was in the process of analysing, was that this foreign interface was as old as the universe he currently resided in.
+What he didn’t know, but his AI was in the process of analysing, was that this foreign interface was perhaps as old as the world he currently resided in.
 It was part of the ‘system’, something like the rules of physics or the universal constants governing its reality.

 “Our guest is none of your business, Chieftain Telk, now move aside.”
 Kothar’s patience was obviously wearing thin.

 “Or what?”
 Telk tilted his head and looked directly at Kothar.